cgm616/wordle_rs/README.md

 [![docs](https://img.shields.io/docsrs/wordle_rs)](https://docs.rs/wordle_rs/latest/wordle_rs/)
 [![changelog](https://img.shields.io/badge/changelog--blue)](https://github.com/cgm616/wordle_rs/blob/master/CHANGELOG.md)

+WARNING: this project is still unstable, so minor updates may break backwards incompatibility.

 Have you ever gotten so obsessed with [Wordle](https://www.powerlanguage.co.uk/wordle/) that you wanted to evaluate different strategies programmatically?
 If so, you're in the right place.

 This crate is a part of the `wordle_rs` project, which has three parts: